angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/06-deck-construction.md

 ### Consider Package

-As mentioned above in the cantrip section. :card[Consider] is a useful tool that can enable some unique piles and help fortify existing ones.
+As mentioned above in the cantrip section, :card[Consider] is a useful tool that can enable some unique piles and help fortify existing ones.
 If running Consider, it may optionally be paired with :card[Deep Analysis] which enables very mana-efficient piles.
 Some elect to run this package over :card[Ideas Unbound] whilst others prefer to run them in conjunction with one another.
 If running the package, the Consider normally replaces a Preordain and the Deep Analysis replaces a :card[Personal Tutor] or a free cycle effect.
-If planning to go fast it is best to maximise the number of free cycle effects with Consider and Deep Analysis as they also enable the ability to go for aggressive, low resource wins.
+If planning to go fast it is best to maximize the number of free cycle effects with Consider and Deep Analysis as they also enable the ability to go for aggressive, low resource wins.